IowaDave/Thermistors/README.md

 ## Links
 During April and May 2023 I looked at least briefly at some of the contents accessed on the following URLs.
 No attempt was made to verify the contents.
 Information found online, including this article, may contain errors and can change.
-I list the links for solely as an aid to memory.
+I list the links solely as an aid to memory.

 ### Github Repositories